On May 29, 2019, IBC revealed the results of a survey conducted by SOM inc. on distracted driving.

 It is with this in mind that IBC launched a web-based campaign to encourage drivers to adopt good driving habits.
 The campaign objective is to make drivers aware of the distractions around them and the need to minimize the risks.
 Note that responsible behaviour can only be positive for the driver’s driving record.

-Here are the videos (in French only) that were broadcast on the web and on social media.
+Here are the videos (in French only) that were broadcasted on the web and on social media.